 Also popular with MoneySavers is online second-hand bookshop Green Metropolis, which is especially good for old paperbacks.
 All books cost £3.75, of which the site pays sellers £3.
 The £3 must cover your postage costs too, though you can add an extra fee for heavy books.

 Use trade-in sites for less hassle.
 If you need speed and ease, trade-in websites let you enter details, they offer a price, and you post goods free.
 For books, two of the best are WeBuyBooks.co.uk and Amazon Trade-In*.
-But prices can be lower than selling them yourself.
+Prices can be lower than selling them yourself and you get credit instead of cash if using Amazon.

 For more on how Amazon Trade-In prices compare with other methods, see the Amazon Trade-In launches MSE News story.
 See the Quicker cash for old CDs, DVDs & more section for a full list of trade-in sites.